balderdashy/sails-docs/reference/waterline/datastores/transaction.md

 # .transaction()

-Fetches a preconfigured deferred object hooked up to the sails-mysql adapter (and consequently the appropriate driver)
+Fetch a preconfigured deferred object hooked up to the sails-mysql adapter (and consequently the appropriate driver)

 ```
-someDatastore.transaction(during).meta(optionalMD).exec(afterCommittingOrRollingBack);
+someDatastore.transaction(during).exec(afterCommittingOrRollingBack);
 ```

 ### Usage